Bynder/bynder-js-sdk/README.md

   baseURL: "https://portal.getbynder.com/",
   clientId: "<your OAuth2 client id>",
   clientSecret: "<your OAuth2 client secret>",
-  redirectUri: "<url where user will be redirected after authenticating>" });
+  redirectUri: "<url where user will be redirected after authenticating>",
+  // If you're using client credentials grant
+  // you also need to pass the following property
+  clientCredentials: true
+});
 ```